Headshot photo of Christopher Reigeluth, Ph.D.

 Biography

 Dr. Reigeluth’s research has focused on masculinities and mental health and ways that dominant masculine gender socialization messages can influence boys’ functioning and well-being.
-He is the author of the forthcoming “The Masculinity Workbook for Teens: Discover What Being a Guy Means to You.”
-Dr. Reigeluth’s other research interests include treatment engagement of boys and men, prevention science, and treatment development.
+He is the author of the “The Masculinity Workbook for Teens: Discover What Being a Guy Means to You.”
+Dr. Reigeluth’s other research interests include treatment engagement of boys and men, prevention science, and ACT treatment development.

 Dr. Reigeluth is a member of the American Psychological Association.
 He is on the editorial board for Psychology of Men and Masculinities, and chairs the APA Division 51 Task Force on Boys in School.
 Other professional memberships include the Society of Clinical Child and Adolescent Psychology (Division 53) and the Association for Contextual Behavioral Science.
 He served on the working group on boys and men’s suicide prevention guidelines for the Oregon Health Authority.